Workers with a disability more likely to be in production and transportation occupations

 Those with a disability were less likely than their counterparts to work in management, professional, and related occupations (32.6 percent compared with 38.2 percent).
 Among workers with a disability, 30.7 percent of men and 34.9 percent of women were employed in management, professional, and related occupations, compared with 35.0 percent of men and 41.8 percent of women with no disability.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Workers with a disability more likely to be in production and transportation occupations on the Internet at http://www.bls.gov/opub/ted/2014/ted_20140617.htm (visited September 17, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Workers with a disability more likely to be in production and transportation occupations on the Internet at https://www.bls.gov/opub/ted/2014/ted_20140617.htm (visited August 07, 2020).